emeeran/duplicate_finder/README.md

 - Please ensure you have sufficient permissions to read, write, and move files within the specified directory.
 - It's recommended to review the duplicate files before taking any further action.

----

-Feel free to customize this README file based on your specific project requirements and preferences.